linwumingshi/lin.github.io/docs/en/guide/faq/faq.md

 For detailed configuration of key plug-ins, please refer to the plug-in usage section of the plug-in documentation for details.

-## The difference between smart-doc and swagger
+## The difference between smart-doc and Swagger
-Especially novices must understand the essential difference between `smart-doc` and `swagger`:
+Especially novices must understand the essential difference between `smart-doc` and `Swagger`:
 - `smart-doc` mainly generates documents based on source code and `JAVADOC` annotation.
 It is generated during the development period or the compilation period of the project.
 You cannot find the dependency of `smart-doc` in the `jar` that is finally packaged and run, so it does not invade the project runtime at all.
-It also means that you cannot update the document when the project starts like `swagger`.
+It also means that you cannot update the document when the project starts like `Swagger`.

-- The main principle of `swagger` is to use the annotation and reflection mechanism of `JAVA` to generate documents.
+- The main principle of `Swagger` is to use the annotation and reflection mechanism of `JAVA` to generate documents.
 If the project documentation is to be clear, a large number of annotations must be used.
 Annotations are strongly bound to business code.
-Of course, the deployment package produced by the final build must also contain the dependency of `swagger`.
-Also because `swagger` uses reflection to generate documentation, so the documentation can be updated when the project is started.
+Of course, the deployment package produced by the final build must also contain the dependency of `Swagger`.
+Also because `Swagger` uses reflection to generate documentation, so the documentation can be updated when the project is started.

 > Some students who are new to the industry may have some questions here.
 They often ask why I wrote comments.